Pranav01rb/AI-Pacman-Game/README.md

 11) trickyClassic

-The t_test.py file comtains the script to perform the Paired Student T-Test.
+The t_test.py file contains the script to perform the Paired Student T-Test.
 It uses the Shapiro-Wilk test to verify the normality of the score distributions and then conduct paired Student’s T-tests.
 Based on the computational resources available we can change the number of runs to 100.
 To run t_test.py
 python t_test.py